hugovynicius/hugovynicius/README.md

 * More recently, my research has expanded to foundation models and Large Language Models (LLMs) applied to time series analysis, improving accuracy, robustness, and cross-domain generalization.

+* In industry, I currently work as a Senior Software Engineer at Hotmart, where I design cloud architectures, lead complex system integrations, lead technical initiatives, ensure system reliability, and collaborate closely with business teams.
+In parallel, I conduct applied research as an Artificial Intelligence Researcher at Futurelab, focusing on LLMs, and transformer-based architectures for complex time series forecasting problems.